mt-mods/technic/technic/doc/api.md

 This file is fairly incomplete.
+Read the code if this is not enough.
 Help is welcome.

 Tiers
 -----
-The tier is a string, currently `"LV"`, `"MV"` and `"HV"` are supported.
+The tier is a string, currently `"LV"`, `"MV"` and `"HV"` are included with technic.

 Network
 -------
 The network is the cable with the connected machine nodes.
-Currently the switching station handles the network activity.
+The switching station activates network.

 Helper functions
 ----------------